GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   No other fields should be mandatory
     -   Clicking Save Project Data should produce an error text, color red, under all mandatory fields
     -   Clicking Save Project Data should produce a confirmation message that the project has been saved
+    -   Modal should hide when Close is clicked

 -   #### Project Delete
     -   Click on the Delete Project nav item: Project Delete modal should appear